 The High Mage began to sweat.
 “They were trying to abduct someone’s soul—someone from our encampment.
 Wodec could have explained it better; he completed his studies in Arcana Conveya.
 I have only—”

 Estilian fell silent.
 He tried not to wring his hands but he couldn’t help it.
 It was the only way he could keep his knees from knocking together.

 It had been close to a year since she’d first laid siege to Flaysac’s forces.
-As the months passed, her army had been drawn into a lethal quagmire.
-Holly’s assault had necessitated an unending stream of fresh replacements to replace the fallen.
+As the months passed, her army had been steadily drawn into a lethal quagmire.
 She was making progress (she’d acquired three pieces of high ground on the east-west flanks) but it was almost negligible.